21buckets/telemetry-streaming/as3/as3_breakdown.md

 ### Tenant Information

-* This sets up the Big-IP partition your configuration is being deployed into.
+* This sets up the Big-IP partition your configuration is being deployed into, see `System > Users > Partition List` (or look for the dropdown on the top right)
 * The declaration below will be creating objects in the `Common` partition.
 * Generally speaking, each new AS3 declaration should go into a new partition (i.e. one that doesnt exist already) to avoid accidentally deleting previously exisitng objects.
 * The Common partition is special, and should only be used if you want to share objects between other partitions.
 Read up on this in the [FAQ](https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/userguide/faq.html), including information on the `Shared` application and Template.